Overconsumption: Consumerism

 Consumerism is a social and economic order that encourages the acquisition of goods and services in ever-increasing amounts.
 There is a spectrum of goods and services that the world population constantly consumes.
 These range from food and beverage, clothing and footwear, housing, energy, technology, transportation, education, health and personal care, financial services, and other utilities.
+Consumerism likewise refers to a preoccupation with purchasing goods that are not necessary for personal or family survival, and a value system that makes this preoccupation an important component of individual and social evaluation.
 When the resources required to produce these goods and services are depleted beyond a reasonable level, it can be considered to be overconsumption.

+Third World countries, here referred to as "developing countries", have certain general characteristics, such as relatively low per capita economic structures, occupational concentrations in agriculture and animal husbandry, high levels of urbanization, high population growth rates, and low levels of education.
+Despite the diversity of the socio-cultural environment of consumers in developing countries, they face similar economic problems.
+The socio-economic environment is transitional, with self-sufficient consumers at one end and urban elites with purchasing power who can enjoy a Western lifestyle at the other.

 Because developing nations are rising quickly into the consumer class, the trends happening in these nations are of special interest.
+One prominent example is China's economic reforms in the late 1970s, in which the previously economically isolated state opened to foreign investment.
+Some argue that this economic revolution's outcome was most significantly influenced by foreign consumer economies, while others focus on China's internal market developments.
+Regardless, there has been much interest placed upon China's economic, political, and social shift towards consumerism.

 According to the World Bank, the highest shares of consumption, regardless of income lie in food, beverage, clothing, and footwear.
-As of 2015, the top five consumer markets in the world included the United States, Japan, Germany, China, and France.
+As of 2015, the top five consumer markets in the world were the United States, Japan, Germany, China, and France.

 Planned and perceived obsolescence is an important factor that explains why some overconsumption of consumer products exists.
 This factor of the production revolves around designing products with the intent to be discarded after a short period of time.
 Perceived obsolescence is prevalent within the fashion and technology industries.
 Through this technique, products are made obsolete and replaced on a semi-regular basis.
 Frequent new launches of technology or fashion lines can be seen as a form of marketing-induced perceived obsolescence.
 Products designed to break after a certain period of time or use would be considered to be planned obsolescence.
+The dark side of this vicious cycle is that we have no choice but to keep replacing certain products, which results in a huge amount of waste, known as e-waste.